 IOOA is the representative organisation for companies licensed to explore for, and produce, oil and gas in Irish waters.
 Previously an informal group (the Irish Offshore Operators’ Group), the Association was formally established in 1995.
-It currently has 13 members representing multinational and Irish companies.
+Its members represent multinational and Irish companies.
 IOOA has a number of sub-committees that draw upon key industry experts to inform the work of the Association.

 Did You Know?